MutualDEX/bigswap-org/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### Core

-Smart contracts that are essential for Uniswap to exist.
+Smart contracts that are essential for Bigswap to exist.
 Upgrading to a new version of core would require a liquidity migration.

 ### Periphery